Morty1904/Wallaport/README.md

 This project will be developed in iterative stages, focusing on the progressive delivery of complete functionalities.

+## Instalation Requirements

+1. MySQL installed locally or available on a cloud server.
+2. Java 17 or above.

 ## UML

 ![UML proyecto personal v1](https://github.com/user-attachments/assets/5512708d-4c8d-4444-aae9-58ea2f03ca90)